Skip to content

 Antique Minerva full hunter pocket watch

 This is an antique silver Minerva full hunter pocket watch made for The Northern Goldsmiths Company.
 The brand ‘Minerva’ belonged to the Robert Frères Villeret company based in Villeret, a traditional Swiss Jura watch town, belonging to the canton of Bern.
 The company was formed in 1885, but had emerged from an earlier company.
 Robert Frères Villeret used ‘RFV’ or an arrowhead as a logo.
-Originally, the company produce watches using ébauches, but in 1895 they started producing their own in-house movements, an example of which we see here.
+Originally, the company produced watches using ébauches, but in 1895 they started producing their own in-house movements, an example of which we see here.

 Minerva silver hunter cased pocket watch, 1819